SharinaS/Cloud-Engineering-Fundamentals/cloudfront.md

 ## Quicker Authentication

 you can use Lambda@Edge to allow your Lambda functions to customize the content that CloudFront delivers and to execute the authentication process in AWS locations closer to the users.

-## Origin Failover for Performance Issues

-In addition, you can set up an origin failover by creating an **origin group** with two origins, with one as the primary origin and the other as the second origin which CloudFront automatically switches to when the primary origin fails.

-This will alleviate occasional **HTTP 504 errors** users may experience.

-Much cheaper than if you use multiple regions and Route53, for example, if you deploy your application to multiple AWS regions to accommodate your users around the world, and if you also set up a Route 53 record with latency routing policy to route incoming traffic to the region that provides the best latency to the user.

 # Edge Location